This post contains affiliate links and if you purchase anything I will make a small commission from it to support this site.

 - Filling out the applications online can be time intensive, but totally worth it in the long run.
 Spend an hour a day signing up for different agencies.
 Within a week, you’ll start to get emails for work.

-- Summer and Xmas time are the busiest for Brand Ambassadors.
+- Summer and Christmas time are the busiest for brand ambassadors.
 It’s pretty dead from January to March, so budget accordingly.

 - Most of all, the job is pretty easy and fun.
 It’s always something different, in a new environment, with new people.
 Most of the time it’s just one day, so if it’s not going well, you never have to go back!
 You can meet a lot of interesting